dringakn/webrtc/README.md

 - **Functionality:**

   - Establishes a secure WebRTC connection using an SDP offer/answer exchange with the signaling server.
-  - Generates and transmits 3D points (each frame) using NumPy at 4 Hz over a secure DataChannel.
+  - Generates and transmits 3D points (each message) using NumPy at 4 Hz over a secure DataChannel.
-  - Logs the connection state and successful frame transmissions.
+  - Logs the connection state and successful message transmissions.

 - **Design Intent:**
   Ensures a reliable data channel is established before streaming begins, with comprehensive logging for debugging and performance monitoring.